 Unique Selling Proposition

 The Unique Selling Proposition (USP) is commonly added to one pagers.
-When discussing how the USP impacts sales or ensuring employees live and breathe by the USP when producing content.
+When discussing how the USP impacts sales or ensuring employees live and breathe the USP when producing content.
 It is part of the corporate culture to ensure all employees are aware and become brand ambassadors.

 Contact Information